launchscout/live-templates/README.md

 # `<live-template>`

+The `<live-template>` provides a connected, or "live" template that connects to a stateful backend application provided by Livesate.
 A `<live-template>` element connects a template to a state source (currently provided by [LiveState] ).
 After connecting to a LiveState channel, it will:

 * render the initial state